jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

  * `xui-component--subcomponent` represents a descendant of `xui-component` that helps form `xui-component` as a whole.

-Use class selectors.
+Use class selectors as much as possible.
+Use attribute selectors only if required.
 Do not use ids or element selectors.

-Avoid nesting as much as possible; if you really need to, nest up to a maximum of 2 levels deep.
+[Nesting selectors is bad](http://markdotto.com/2015/07/20/css-nesting/); we only allow 2 levels max.

 Layout styling should be separate to component styling.
 Individual components should not make assumptions about their layout (e.g. by setting margins, or position).